-Public transit hubs, such as Virginia Railway Express (VRE) and Maryland Area Regional Commuter (MARC) Stations, have an opportunity to serve as a location for visitors to enter the PHT trail network and should allow for the same level of signage and amenities as trailheads.
+Public transit hubs, such as Virginia Railway Express (VRE) and Maryland Area Regional Commuter (MARC) Stations may serve as a location for visitors to enter or exit trail networks and should allow for the same level of signage and amenities as trailheads.
 A public transit hub that serves as a trailhead (and that is recognized on informational materials) may have bike lockers, safe pedestrian access to the Trail, and sidewalks and/or bike lanes along major motorized and nonmotorized access routes to the transit hub.